When did you first start writing?

 What is the greatest joy of writing for you?

 The greatest joy of writing has been the response I have gotten for INHERITANCE.
 I’ve connected with an audience that is affected by the story in a deep way.
 Hearing from them about their emotional response and the request for more, has been both shockingly surprising and touchingly profound.
-It is the greatest thrill for an author to have readers really get what they intended when crafting the story.
+It is the greatest thrill for an author to have readers really understand what they intended when crafting the story.
 I still marvel at the response INHERITANCE gets.
 It has encouraged me to write again, after a ten year hiatus following my daughter’s death.

 What is your writing process?